Winter 2019 is still in full-swing. With shows like Mob Psycho 100 dominating the internet, and winning over people’s hearts.

 And then there’s the slave Naofumi meets: Raphtalia, who he treats like “a human being” despite her being a demi-human.

-And she goes on to return the favor.
+And she goes on to return the favour.

 Related: Looking For Isekai Anime?
 Then Don’t Miss These 15 Anime